The Best Poker Movie Scenes of All-Time

 When it comes to poker, conveying realism in film is a challenge.

 Poker’s essence and intensity are difficult to capture.
 Its subtleties are invisible to the naked eye.

 In real life, most of the time, poker players sit around.
 They say nothing.
 They do nothing.
 There’s little or no action.
 The game can be wickedly dull — not just to watch but to play.
 That’s not exactly the cinematic backdrop you want for a great movie.

-For this reason films have a tendency to amplify confrontation.
+For this reason, films have a tendency to amplify confrontation.
 Key hands are wildly exaggerated.
 Real high-stakes poker games and major tournaments are often won with ace high or a single pair.
 But in the movies, straight flushes typically steamroll full-houses.

 Despite infrequent realism, I tend to be forgiving when it comes to how poker is portrayed in movies.
 As long as poker scenes convey some sense that what we’re watching could actually happen at a poker table, I’ll play along.
 More important, the very best poker scenes are not really about cards at all, but rather about people.
-The game is an acid which slowly burns away the outer layers of hope and confidence of those who lose.
-Revelation comes slowly over time — hand by hand, card by card, and decision by decision until in the immortal words of writer Tony Holden, “we are stripped bare at the poker table.”
+The game is an acid that slowly burns away the outer layers of hope and confidence of those who lose.
+The revelation comes slowly over time — hand by hand, card by card, and decision by decision until in the immortal words of writer Tony Holden, “we are stripped bare at the poker table.”

 So, what makes a great poker scene?

 My view is that for a scene to work, it must convey what it feels like to sit at the table, or at least be in the room as an interested bystander.
 In essence, we must care.
 And as hands play out, they must reveal something significant about the players sitting in the game, and ultimately their fate.

 That said, here are my nominations for the top poker scenes of all time.